-Categorize types of games based on the goal to achieve.
+- Categorize types of games based on the goal to achieve.

-- Opponent has no legal next move - ▷ King-capturing: a side with no "king" cannot move such as Chess. - Elimination: making your opponent to have no pieces left to move such as Chinese dark chess. - ▶ Blocking: no way to move such as every possible move is blocked by another piece in Chinese Chess.
+- Opponent has no legal next move

+- ▶ King-capturing: a side with no "king" cannot move such as Chess.

+- ▶ Elimination: make your opponent to have no piece left to move such as Chinese dark chess.

+- ▶ Blocking: no way to move such as every possible move is blocked by another piece in Chinese Chess.

-• Scoring: the one with more scores wins
+- Scoring: the one with more scores wins

-- ▷ Territory: such as Go
+- ▶ Territory: such as Go

 - ▶ Pieces count: such as Othello

-- ▷ Tokens: such as Monopoly
+- ▶ Tokens: such as Monopoly

-• Predefined terminal condition
+- Predefined terminal conditions

-- ▷ Pattern based: such as Connect-5 - ▷ Other easily recognized condition: such as Hex or Sudoku - Hybrid: a combination of the above such as EWN has a predefined location to reach, but also use the elimination rule.
+- ▶ Pattern based: such as Connect-5

+- Other easily recognized condition: such as Hex or Sudoku

+- Hybrid: a combination of the above such as in the game EinStein würfelt nicht!
+(EWN), each player has a predefined goal location to reach, but also uses the elimination rule.